SupaGoku/blueprint-oss/instructions/core/revise-spec.md

 4. 02-payment-processing-2025-01-20
 5. 03-notification-system-2025-01-25

 Which spec would you like to revise?
-Please provide the spec folder name or number from the list above.
+Provide the spec folder name or number from the list above.
 </example_interaction>

 </step>